Hamm-J/Reddit-Top-Posts-Heatmap/README.md

   sentiment analysis of each top posts' comment section to gauge if the posts' engagement is positive or negative.
 This information could inform the user as to which type of post to make on their selected subreddit.
-- **Data downloading**: In addition to saving and revisualizing the top posts of a subreddit at a particular moment in time, I plan to allow the user to download the heatmap's data in the form of a CSV, JSON, etc..
+- **Data exporting**: In addition to saving and revisualizing the top posts of a subreddit at a particular moment in time, I plan to allow the user to download the heatmap's data in the form of a CSV, JSON, etc..
 - **Auto scraping**: News moves fast in some of Reddit's most popular subreddits.